Raimonds Staprans

-Staprans' skillfully constructed still life and landscape paintings are notable for the artist's sensitive response to light and color.
+Staprans' still life and landscape paintings are notable for the artist's sensitive response to light and color.
 A recent review of his work exhibited in Los Angeles compared the "tasteful seriousness" of his paintings to that of Cézanne.
 Staprans is said to examine the "architecture" of everyday objects in his art using explosive color and flattened compositions, creating a "tension between representation and abstraction that plays with viewers' expectations."

-Staprans is also an accomplished playwright.
+Staprans is also a playwright.
 Most of his plays are set in Latvia during the 20th century.
 His play "The Freezing" was produced in 1979 by the San Francisco Little Theater and the Latvian National Theater in 1980.
 His 1989 play, "Four Days in June", depicted the Soviet occupation of Latvia in 1940.
 It was performed in Riga to more than 100 sold-out audiences, and later won first prize in the Baltic Theatre Festival.
 "Four Days in June" is regarded as having played an integral part in the pro-democracy movement in Latvia during the momentous changes following the end of the Soviet Union.

 In 2003, Staprans was awarded Latvia's highest civilian honor, the Order of the Three Stars, the Latvian equivalent of the United States Presidential Medal of Freedom.

+Staprans now lives in San Francisco, California, with his wife, scientist Ilona Staprāns.
+He has two daughters.

-An extensive interview with Raimonds Staprans was conducted by the Archives of American Art, Smithsonian Institution, by Paul Karlstrom in 1997.
+An extensive interview with Staprans was conducted by the Archives of American Art, Smithsonian Institution, by Paul Karlstrom in 1997.
 Karlstrom later published a fully illustrated book entitled "Raimonds Staprans: Art of Tranquility and Turbulence".